-Dr. Kleinnijenhuis collaborates actively with both policymakers and practitioners.
-She has been a Visiting Scholar at the Bank of England and is an Academic Consultant at the European Central Bank, the International Monetary Fund, the Bank of International Settlements, and the South-African Reserve Bank.
+Alissa collaborates with and advises both policymakers and practitioners – including Fidelity Investments, the Bank of England, the European Central Bank, the International Monetary Fund, the Bank of International Settlements, and the South-African Reserve Bank.

 Dr. Kleinnijenhuis holds a BS from Utrecht University in Economics and Mathematics (cum laude), a MSc in Mathematics and Finance from the Imperial College London, and a DPhil (PhD) in Mathematical and Computational Finance from the University of Oxford.
 She was a Postdoctoral Fellow at the MIT Sloan School of Management and the MIT Golub Centre for Finance and Policy (GCFP) at the Massachusetts Institute of Technology.
 She has been a Visiting Scholar at Yale University and the University of California, Santa Barbara, and has conducted research at Morgan Stanley and Allianz Global Investors.

 Focal Areas: Energy and Environment, Money and Finance, Regulation and Competition, Taxes and Public Spending